-RoadWise Committees are formed through partnerships to address road safety issues at a community level throughout the State.
+RoadWise or road safety committees are formed through partnerships to address road safety issues at a community level throughout the State.
 Committees provide a forum where local issues are discussed and the group can develop and deliver community based road safety campaigns.
 These committees enhance the local coordination of road safety activities.
 They encourage the idea of shared responsibility on our roads and the intervention from all spheres within our society including each and every individual.

-Supporting the community at the local level, service clubs including Apex, Rotary and Lions are often involved in road safety projects and activities.
+Supporting the community at the local level, service clubs including Apex, Rotary and Lions are often involved in road safety projects and activities, including Driver Reviver operations.
 Many RoadWise Committees have representation from one or more of these clubs.

-Community Groups are a vital part of the Road Safety Network.
+Community groups are a vital part of the Road Safety Network.
 Groups such as the Country Women’s Association of WA and Men's Sheds of WA are represented on many committees and work actively in local communities to highlight and address road safety issues.

 Road Safety Commission

 The Road Safety Commission (RSC) is responsible for reducing road trauma on WA roads by supporting of the State Government’s Driving Change – Road Safety Strategy for Western Australia 2020-2030 and a Safe System approach to road safety using the principles of Safe Road Use, Safe Roads and Roadsides, Safe Speeds, and Safe Vehicles.

 The Commission also aims to improve road safety and reduce road trauma through collaboration with key stakeholders within government agencies, the private sector and the community through community education campaigns and community engagement and grants.The RSC is a member of the Road Safety Council.